programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `gc *.txt | measure -l -w -c`

 With our four small files, this still doesn't result in much, but it would have taken longer using the word processor, and we could also do it with a directory containing thousands of lengthy files.
 We can also control our actions more precisely with additional parameters.
 Use `Get-Help measure` to see the parameters at your disposal.
 We could go to the online help to learn more about them, but for now let's just use one that's self-explanatory as an example: `-IgnoreWhiteSpace`.
 Use the up-arrow to get your last command back, and add `-ignorewhitespace` to the end.
 (You can also just type `-ig`, but `-i` alone is not sufficient, because it doesn't differentiate the `-IgnoreWhiteSpace` parameter from the `-InputObject` parameter, as a helpful error message will tell you if you try it.)
 You'll see the same count, but with fewer characters, because this time, PowerShell didn't count the spaces.
-The advantage of precision is clear over using a word processor where it is difficult to determine whether or not white space is being ignored in the first place, let alone to toggle the feature.
+The advantage of precision is clear over using a word processor, where it is difficult to determine whether or not white space is being ignored in the first place, let alone to toggle the feature.

 ## Using Command-Line Tools and Running Python Scripts

-The most important reason to become familiar with using the command line is not because of the increased precision or the ability to work with multiple files, useful as these features are.
-The most important reason for using the command line is that a lot of amazing programs don't work without it, including a number of tools you can learn about on *The Programming Historian*, like [Mallet](http://programminghistorian.org/lessons/topic-modeling-and-mallet), [Pandoc](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) or [Wget](http://programminghistorian.org/lessons/automated-downloading-with-wget).
-The command line is also the best place to work with programs you have custom built to do your own research using a programming language like Python.
+The most important reason to become familiar with using the command line is not because of the increased precision or the ability to work with multiple files, useful as these features are, but rather because of the many additional tools you gain access to, as mentioned in the introduction.
 When getting set up to work with some of these tools, you may run into problems because Windows sometimes configures the paths incorrectly.
 Fixing this problem requires setting environment variables, a topic beyond the scope of this tutorial.
 Fortunately, there is a lot of support out there, and a little searching will usually turn up the solution you need.
 Because many lessons on *The Programming Historian* require you to use Python, let's look briefly at getting Python set up.
 Having done this, you will be less daunted by instructions for setting environment variables for other programs.

 If you don't already have Python, or if you wonder why you would want to use it, check out the [Python tutorial](http://programminghistorian.org/lessons/introduction-and-installation) right here on *The Programming Historian*.
 In this tutorial, you will learn to set up Python to run scripts directly in an editor.
 It will often be more useful to be able to run scripts from the command line.
 In order to do that, you need to enter this into PowerShell: